Work

 Design is where science and art break evenRobin Mathew

-As a Hands-on Leader
+As a Hands-on Design Leader

-As a Design Lead, I work closely with business, design, product management, and engineering partners to understand the competitive landscape, conduct user research, create a design vision, prioritize the design backlog, identify a success matrix, and with the development to ensure efficient and effective design implementation using Agile and Lean UX methodologies.
-I use Design Thinking methods to collaborate with cross-functional product teams while working on innovation topics like Machine Learning.
-My experience in creating UI pattern libraries and established design systems come in handy when it comes to designing consistent product experiences across the organization.
-My focus is to help the team think about business, customers, and technology as a whole to come up with innovative products and service experiences that create value for the customers and shareholders.
+I’ve led and nurtured high-performing teams of UX designers, user researchers, and creative directors throughout my professional life.
+With hands-on experience in the full user-centered design process, I’ve worked with Fortune 100 companies across industries and geographies to craft exceptional B2C and B2B experiences for platforms such as web, mobile, voice, and artificial intelligence.
+As a design lead, manager, and mentor, I’ve collaborated with global teams to build meaningful service and product experiences.
+A strong sense of visual design and extensive user-centered design experience is my strength and I use that to balance the art and science of design while building products that users love.
+While doing that I work closely with business, design, product management, and engineering partners to understand the competitive landscape, conduct user research, create a design vision, prioritize the design backlog, identify a success matrix, and with the development to ensure efficient and effective design implementation using Agile and Lean UX methodologies.
+I use Design Thinking methods to collaborate with cross-functional product teams while working on innovation topics like Artificial Intelligence.
+When building uniform product experiences across the enterprise, my experience creating UI pattern libraries and establishing design processes comes in handy.
+My primary goal is to assist the team in thinking about business, customers, and technology to build innovative products and service experiences that add value to the customers and shareholders.

 As a Designer